hongshuochen/2021Spring-EE599-HW4/README.md

 ## Question 4 (20 Points.
 Medium)

-- You are given the definition of Binary Search Tree:
+- You are given the definition of a Binary Search Tree:
-  - The left subtree of a node k contains nodes with key less than the node k's value.
+  - The left subtree of a node k contains nodes with keys less than the node k's value.
-  - The right subtree of a node k contains nodes with key more than the node k's value.
+  - The right subtree of a node k contains nodes with keys greater than the node k's value.
   - Both left subtree and right subtree are also valid BSTs.

 If you are given a binary tree, try to determine whether the given binary tree is a valid BST.
 Write a function `bool CPPLib::isBST(TreeNode* root)`

 - We store binary tree using pointers, using `struct TreeNode`
+- Assume there are no duplicate values in the BST.

+Hint: You can use either of the following solutions:

+- Use the recursive definition above and write a recursive function based on that.
-- Try to find inorder traversal solution of BST, what and why does it happen?
+- Try to find an inorder traversal of a BST.
+What is so special about this traversal?
+  How can you use it to see if the tree was BST or not

 Example: